Location: Newark, DE

 Description: Chicago Style pedestrian bridge railing.

-Keuka Studios designed a cable railing system for the campus of a financial institution.
-The facility, located in Newark, Delaware, sits on 22 acres of land.
+Keuka Studios designed a cable railing system for the campus of a business, located in Newark, Delaware.
 When our clients expanded the facility, they wanted to promote outdoor recreation.
 They decided to add a park to the compound where employees can relax, socialize, or get some exercise.
 Furthermore, our clients retrofitted their retention basin and turned it into a beautiful pond that’s the focal point of the park.
 Now, the park features walking paths around the pond, a pedestrian bridge that crosses the pond, a deck directly on the water, and terraces with outdoor seating.

 Customized Deck and Pedestrian Bridge Railing:

 Our team designed and fabricated a commercial-grade cable railing system for the campus.
 The railing runs along a pedestrian bridge and waterfront deck.
 For an industrial look, our clients chose Chicago Style railing posts.
 The posts are 42″ tall in compliance with commercial building codes.
 To match the natural scenery, our clients opted for “Dazzling Pewter” powder-coated steel for the posts.
 In order to support a wide top rail, we added a large top plate to each post.
 The top rail is IPE, also known as Brazilian walnut, which holds up well against corrosion.
 It also matches perfectly with the wood used for the deck and bridge.